altmann/FluentResults/README.md

 ## Why Results instead of exceptions

 To be honest, returning a Result object indicates success or failure is not a new idea.
-Martin Fowler write already in 2004 about this pattern.
+Martin Fowler already wrote about this pattern  in 2004.

 If you want to know what Martin Fowler think about Results read that: [Notification by Martin Fowler](https://martinfowler.com/eaaDev/Notification.html)

 If you want a second opinion read that: [Error handling: Exception or Result? by Vladimir Khorikov](http://enterprisecraftsmanship.com/2017/03/13/error-handling-exception-or-result/)

-If you want a short summary read that:
+If you want a short summary read that: [Error Handling — Returning Results by Michael Altmann](https://medium.com/@michael_altmann/error-handling-returning-results-2b88b5ea11e9)

 ## Creating a Result
 There are two types of Results, a success result and an error result.
 Both of them can be created easily: